PPOLLabGhent/nf_Pipeline_CUTandRUN/README.md

 **The configuration:**
 - Some modifications to the nextflow.config file will be required:

-  1. Edit the container path under the ```r Process Configuration```
+  1. Edit the container path under the ```Process Configuration```

   ```r
   container = "/scratch/gent/436/vsc43612/Apptainer/CR_Nextflow_Pipeline_v1.2.sif"
    ```

-  2. Updating/confirming the input path, data path, results path, pipelineMode and links to all reference genomes in the ```r MAIN PARAMETERS``` section
+  2. Updating/confirming the input path, data path, results path, pipelineMode and links to all reference genomes in the ``` MAIN PARAMETERS``` section

 - Open the 'Launch_CR_pipeline.sh' script and change the pathways for the WORKFLOW and CONFIG variables to match those of of the pipeline.nf file and .config file.